rmanriquear-wq/llm-halo-effect-hiring/README.md

 This repository contains all the code, prompts, and synthetic CV assets used in an undergraduate thesis project at **TECNUN — Universidad de Navarra**, supervised by **Prof. Gonzalo Fernández Duval** (Industrial Organization Department).

 The study investigates whether Large Language Models simulate the **halo effect** — a well-documented cognitive bias in which one salient positive attribute inflates evaluations across unrelated dimensions — when evaluating job candidates in a personnel selection context.
+Two models, two job positions, four CV versions per position, and four evaluator role prompts are combined in a fully automated pipeline to generate 320 structured evaluations.

 ---